 They Stand Let The Sight of Them Take You Back To Yesteryear's Dreams.

-La Paix Herb Farm - ORGANIC,
+La Paix Herb Farm - UPDATE for 2020, A visitor tells me they are

 Blueberry Ridge Farms - blueberries, porta-potties are available